 Participation in whole school events such as sports day, performances and Summer and Christmas Fayres instill a genuine sense of community and belonging in our children.
 Our ‘house’ system fosters opportunities to take social responsibility and promotes teamwork throughout the school.
 We also run an effective buddy system between our Year 6 and Reception children.

-Opportunities to develop team building skills come through participation in Sporting events, various classroom activities, school journey and other educational visits.
+Opportunities to develop team building skills come through participation in Sporting events, various classroom activities, residential visits and other educational trips.